-The Action Group on Biogeochemical Exchange Processes at the Sea-Ice Interfaces (BEPSII) represents a group of researchers in sea-ice biogeochemistry that started as a group in 2009 and was formalized as a SCOR (Scientific Committee on Oceanic Research) working group in 2012.
+The Expert Group on Biogeochemical Exchange Processes at the Sea-Ice Interfaces (BEPSII) represents a group of researchers in sea-ice biogeochemistry that started as a group in 2009 and was formalized as a SCOR (Scientific Committee on Oceanic Research) working group in 2012.
 It has since continued to grow.

 BEPSII serves as a unique forum linking modellers and field scientists studying sea-ice biogeochemistry.
 As a SCOR working group, BEPSII has been organized around three task groups, focused on:

 The working group's lifetime in SCOR ended but the community sought to continue and expand the group's goals and membership.
 With an increasing awareness of the important role of sea-ice biogeochemistry in climate-relevant elemental cycles, approval was been granted for BEPSII to continue as a SCAR Action Group within Life Sciences.
 BEPSII became an Expert Group in 2018.